+where M is the number of harmonics in the model, k is the time index, ω0 is the fixed reference frequency of FLC, ar and br are the amplitudes of the rth sine and cosine harmonics.
 The WFLC algorithm extends the FLC algorithm to adapt to the time-varying reference signal frequency by a modification of the LMS algorithm.
 It can be expressed as follows.

 (2)